weidongxu-microsoft/azure-sdk-for-java/sdk/compute/azure-resourcemanager-compute-compute/SAMPLE.md

     }

     /*
-     * x-ms-original-file:
+     * x-ms-original-file: 2025-04-01/virtualMachineScaleSetExamples/
-     * specification/compute/resource-manager/Microsoft.Compute/ComputeRP/stable/2025-04-01/examples/
-     * virtualMachineScaleSetExamples/VirtualMachineScaleSet_Create_WithSecurityTypeConfidentialVMWithNonPersistedTPM.
-     * json
+     * VirtualMachineScaleSet_Create_WithSecurityTypeConfidentialVMWithNonPersistedTPM.json
      */
     /**
      * Sample code: Create a scale set with SecurityType as ConfidentialVM and NonPersistedTPM securityEncryptionType.